 The conventional CDMA crossbar employed in the literature is depicted in Figure 1.
 The crossbar interconnects N transmit ports to N receive ports using N-chip length Walsh spreading codes.
 The binary data from each transmit port is encoded using an XOR encoder; the data bit is XORed with a unique N-chip spreading code assigned to the transmit-receive pair and transmitted in N clock cycles.
 Data spread from all encoders are added by the CDMA channel adder and sent to all receive port.
 The decoder at each receives port extracts the data from the channel sum by correlating the channel sum with the assigned spreading code.
-The correlation operation is implemented using an accumulator and a multiplexer since the dispreading code chips are unipolar $(-0\| \text{ or } -1\|)$ .
-In all of the CDMA interconnect related work, each data bit in a data word is encoded and transmitted in a separate CDMA channel and the encoding/decoding logic is replicated W times for data packets of width W which is a direct application of the wireless CDMA principles in NoC interconnects.
+The correlation operation is implemented using an accumulator and a multiplexer since the dispreading code chips are unipolar ($-0\parallel$ or $-1\parallel$).
+In all of the CDMA channel and the encoding/decoding logic is replicated W times for data packets of width W which is a direct application of the wireless CDMA principles in NoC interconnects.
 However, wireless communication channels are sequential by nature due to the interference problem.